-Operators should be more concerned with the level of catalytic fines entering the engine than the level of cat fines in the fuel from the bunkering sample, as accumulated cat fines in the fuel oil system is usually unknown without testing.
+Operators should be more concerned with the level of cat fines in the fuel entering the engine than the level of cat fines in the fuel from the bunkering sample, as accumulated cat fines in the fuel oil system is usually unknown without testing.

 It is recommended that ship operators use 10-micron hot filters instead of 50-micron filters, which will also help to reduce the amount of cat fines reaching the engine.

-Vessels should check the fuel separation and treatment by periodically sending onboard samples from the following location or when they receive fuels with catalytic fines of more than 30 ppm.
+The vessel crew should check the fuel separation and treatment systems by periodically sending onboard samples to Maritec, which are to be obtained from the following locations, for testing:

 B. Bunker Tank